ComplexCollaborativeAgents/hydra/README.md

       | UXXXX | U means that the agent will not be informed of novelty presence.
 K means that novelty presence will be given.
 The number that follows is the episode number in which novelty is introduced.
 The count starts at 0. |
       | VX | Variant of the same trial (different levels, same trial structure) |

-   7.2.
-The level directories for pre-novelty (PN) and novelty levels exist within `pogo_100_PN` and `shared_novelty/POGO` respectively.
+   2. The level directories for pre-novelty (PN) and novelty levels exist within `pogo_100_PN` and `shared_novelty/POGO` respectively.
 For the levels within `shared_novelty/POGO`, inside the overall folder, there exists subsets of novelty levels and types.
 The lowest level of the directory contain more zipped files, which must be unzipped before being used.
-   7.3.
-Additional note: The Polycraft application is unable to run non-headless when used in the `polycraft_dispatcher.py` or in `bin/pal/PolycraftAIGym/LaunchTournament.py` or any other python script that runs it via subprocess on its own.
+   3. Additional note: The Polycraft application is unable to run non-headless when used in the `polycraft_dispatcher.py` or in `bin/pal/PolycraftAIGym/LaunchTournament.py` or any other python script that runs it via subprocess on its own.
 A workaround would be to run the application in a separate command line window using `./gradlew --no-daemon --stacktrace runclient` (also can be found in settings.POLYCRAFT_SERVER_CMD) from within the `bin/pal` directory, then setting up another Python script with a `Polycraft` world object with the optional `launch` boolean set to False.
 The caveat with this is that you will need to time the agent start when the Polycraft application is fully initialized, or the process will crash.

-## Testing Polycraft
-   There exists a `test_polycraft.py` file within `tests/` that tests if the installation is working by loading a level and running a set of random actions upon it.
-To run it:
-   1. `cd tests`
-   2. `pytest -ra test_polycraft.py::test_polycraft_random`

-   For testing the polycraft Hydra agent, use the following:
-   1. `cd tests`
-   2. `pytest -ra test_polycraft.py::test_polycraft_hydra`

 ## Building Docker